 State police investigating alleged missing band trip money at United High School

 Jan.
-11—ARMAGH, Pa. — The Pennsylvania State Police have begun looking into an allegation that money raised by United High School band students for a trip to Walt Disney World is missing.
+12—ARMAGH, Pa. — The Pennsylvania State Police have begun looking into an allegation that money raised by United High School band students for a trip to Walt Disney World is missing.

 PSP then issued a statement Wednesday evening.